AnasBerka/AnasBerka/Readme.md

 ### What I currently Do

-- 🔭 I’m currently preparing to defend my thesis
+- 🔭 I am currently preparing the defense of my thesis
 - :computer: Most used languages `C, C++ and Python`
 - ⚡ Fun fact: I play video games when ever I have free time.